Jeiwan/uniswapv3-book/src/milestone_1/manager-contract.md

 }
 ```

-Try updating the rest of the code yourself, and if it gets too difficult, feel free peeking [at this commit](https://github.com/Jeiwan/uniswapv3-code/commit/cda23134fd12a190aaeebe718786545621e16c0e).
+Try updating the rest of the code yourself, and if it gets too difficult, feel free to peek [at this commit](https://github.com/Jeiwan/uniswapv3-code/commit/cda23134fd12a190aaeebe718786545621e16c0e).

 ## Implementing Manager Contract